ArielMejiaDev/arielmejiadev.github.io/content/blog/10-customize-laravel-notification-template.md

 }
 ```

-- To customize the button "primary":
+- To customize the `primary` button

 ```css
 .button-primary {